WhatTheFont

 Screenshots of my design for WhatTheFont for iOS, released in October 2017.
 We also simultaneously released an Android version.

-The original WhatTheFont experience had been coded during the early 2000s and relied on the user manually identifying key letters in a font sample, after which the system would try to use vector outlines to match the letters against the fonts in its database.
+The original WhatTheFont ran on early-2000s code and relied on the user manually identifying key letters in a font sample, after which the system would try to use vector outlines to match the letters against the fonts in its database.

 My design for WhatTheFont on the web, 2017.